Code 3 MX-7000 Lightbar

 The speakers came both plain metal and black.

 This Code 3 MX-7000 has an Arrowstik in the rear bottom tray for directing traffic.
 Also note that the center section has a clear lens with an amber 1/2 circle filter.
-The filter is likely on on the rear so it flashes amber to the rear, and clear to the front.
+The filter is likely on the rear, so it flashes amber to the rear, and clear to the front.

 This MX-7000 has a black center cover instead of a light or siren.
 In the early 90’s health and safety requirements required that siren speakers be removed from the roof (over the occupants) and relocated to the front of the vehicle.